-- 102. The rezoning is in a location which will enable easy access to jobs, community services, and open space and transport routes for both public and active transport.
-The outline development plan (ODP) provides the basic form of development with medium and lower density areas.
-This will be further refined through the subdivision process where there is an option ensuring that a range of section sizes and shapes will provide for different housing types. - 103.
+- 118. The rezoning is in a location which will enable easy access to jobs, community services, and open space and transport routes for both public and active transport.
+The outline development plan (ODP) provides the basic form of road layout, riparian areas and stormwater management for the proposed medium density area.
+This will be further refined through the subdivision process where there is an option ensuring that a range of section sizes and shapes will provide for different housing types. - 119.
 Resilience to likely current and future effects of climate change the primary way this can be achieved within new urban development through encouraging reduced greenhouse gas emissions.
 Given that the rezoning is providing for growth reduced greenhouse gas emissions can be achieved through a compact urban form, proximity to community and business services.
-The proposed development area lies within Ashburton's infrastructure boundary as such. - 104.
-It is relatively close to key community infrastructure such as the Allenton Shopping Centre and the location is on a main route (Racecourse and Farm Roads) that connect to roading networks to key retail and business services within Ashburton's CBD alongside the EA Networks Centre and other local recreational parks and reserves. - 105.
-All these places are accessible by cycling.
+The proposed development area lies within Ashburton's infrastructure boundary as such. - 120.
+It is relatively close to key community infrastructure such as the Allenton Shopping Centre, and the location is on a main route (Racecourse and Farm Roads) that connect to roading networks to key retail and business services within Ashburton's CBD alongside the EA Networks Centre and other local recreational parks and reserves. - All these places are accessible by cycling.
 The main commercial area of Ashburton is less than a 10-minute drive and contains a range of amenities such as food, banks, and medical facilities.
 Schools are also within a 10-minute drive.